Justar96/string-vscode-extension/README.md

 ```

 ### Webhook Response Protocol
-When processing is complete, the MCP server should send an HTTP POST request to the provided webhook URL:
+When processing is complete, the backend server should send an HTTP POST request to the provided webhook URL:

 ```json
 {